Choose from ten Learning Tracks

 If you are entering the Student Login individually, you can use the pull down menu to select a learning track, as illustrated to the right.

-If you are entering the Student Login using the csv method of entry you’ll need to enter a number for the track.
 The ten learning tracks are numbered as follows.
+If you are using the csv method of entry you’ll need to enter the number for the track.

 - Addition 1s through 9s

 - Division 1s through 9s

 - Fact Familes (1 to 10) add and subtract, ex.4+5, 5+4, 9-4, 9-5

 - Fact Families (11 to 18) add and subtract, ex.
 8+7, 7+8, 15+7, 15-8

 You can click below to see a google document showing all the problems learned in each of the Learning Tracks.

 Considerations, or what to choose when?